10 Ways to Get Out of Debt

-Over the Christmas period, many of us take the opportunity to reflect on how this year has been and start to think about the year ahead.
+Many of us have taken the opportunity to reflect on how this year has been and start to think about the year ahead.
 We begin forming ideas as to what we want to do and where we want to be this time next year, and about the things in our lives that we want to change.

-It doesn’t really matter whether we call these ideas resolutions or goals or plans.
+It doesn’t really matter whether we call these ideas goals, plans or even resolutions.
 The principle is the same.
 There are things that we hope we will be able to achieve over the coming year, things that will make our lives better.

-One hidden resolution for many people is to get out of debt.
-We say hidden because many people struggling with debt can feel ashamed.
-If you are in debt it always seems like everyone else is managing ok, which can make you feel even worse about your situation.
+A hidden resolution for many people is to get out of debt… very understandable.
+We say ‘hidden’ because many people struggling with debt can feel ashamed.
+If you are in debt, it always seems like everyone else is managing ok, which can make you feel even worse about your situation.

 The next thing to do is to pay off some of your debt if you are able to do so.
 It is good to have savings (see Tip 9 below).
 But most savings interest rates are low at the moment so you would be better to put that money to work and pay off some of your debts.